antvis/G2/docs/tooltip-interaction.md

 });
 ```

-## Tooltip with custom guide options
+## Tooltip with custom interaction options

 **Tooltip with `showMarkers` and `showCrosshairs`**